 When using dashboards, time is almost always an important factor.
 Users will always be interested in viewing data by time period, and often times comparing data between two time periods.
 In a typical data warehouse a time dimension is usually present.
 If there is a situation where a time dimension is not available, then it is best practice to create a master calendar by taking the date field from the fact table.
 This master calendar will contain all the combinations of date and time and will join to the fact table.

-In this blog I will discuss the steps to create a master calendar using a date field from a fact table.
+This blog post details the steps to create a master calendar in Qlik Sense using a date field from a fact table.

 We will be using the ORDER_DAY_DT from the fact table below to create our master calendar.